Tailor your graduate application form and CV to Gerald Eve

 If you haven’t got industry work experience, you need to demonstrate that you have an understanding of the nature of commercial property as opposed to working in residential or for the public sector.
 For example, transactions tend to take longer and relationships with clients are more ongoing.
 In your answer, you could say why getting your teeth into a long-term project and building long-lasting relationships with clients would suit you.

-- For the second part of the question, you need to say why you want to be a surveyor/planner for Gerald Eve.
-Show that you know what the role of a planner/surveyor involves and then explain why you want to carry out the job at Gerald Eve.
-You might want to mention how much you admire its values or talk about the work that you would be doing at Gerald Eve, mentioning clients and projects (take a look at ‘research and publications’ section of the firm’s website).
+- Explain why you want to carry out the job at Gerald Eve.
+Be as specific as you can.
+You might want to mention how much you admire its values or talk about the work that you would be doing at Gerald Eve, mentioning clients and projects (take a look at ‘research' and 'media’ section of the firm’s website).
+If you’ve completed work experience or an internship at Gerald Eve, or if you’ve spoken to a representative from it at a careers fair, now would be a good place to explain why this caused the firm to appeal to you.
 You could talk about how the variety of tasks, the APC support and working environment at Gerald Eve would suit you.

 ‘What do you think are the main challenges facing Gerald Eve over the next 12 months?’